gopala-kr/ldr/README.md

 ## React:

 As explained already react is only the View layer, which is means you have only the V in the MVC — Model-View-Controller architecture.
-All the while you see that React is mentioned along with other frameworks, but it offers just the View.
+All the while we see that React is mentioned along with other frameworks, but it offers just the View.

-React gives you the template language and a few function hooks to render HTML.
-Since it is component based, you can compose an application with React, and just specify how you want your component to look like.
+React gives us the template language and a few function hooks to render HTML.
+Since it is component based, we can compose an application with React, and just specify how we want our component to look like.

 React will keep it updated; even the underlying data changes.
 The core principles of React are (1) Flexibility, (2) Efficiency and (3) Declarative code.

-As React is flexible, you can use it in several projects, create new apps and even use it within the existing code base, without doing a rewrite.
+As React is flexible, we can use it in several projects, create new apps and even use it within the existing code base, without doing a rewrite.

 There are few pre-quesites and key-concepts we need to master before staring with building apps.

 Familiarity with HTML, JavaScript and ECMAScript6 (ES6).

-The five key concepts are:
+and the five key concepts are:

-Components
+* Components
-JSX
+* JSX
-Props & State
+* Props & State
-The Component API
+* The Component API
-Component Types
+* Component Types

-Blogpost [Master these five concepts, then master React](https://medium.freecodecamp.org/the-5-things-you-need-to-know-to-understand-react-a1dbd5d114a3) this complete overview on five key-concepts.
+Blogpost [Master these five concepts, then master React](https://medium.freecodecamp.org/the-5-things-you-need-to-know-to-understand-react-a1dbd5d114a3) gives complete overview on above five key-concepts.

-Brief overview:
+Brief summary:
 * A React codebase is made up of components.
 * These components are written using JSX.
 * Data flows from parent to children, except when it comes to state, which originates inside a component.